zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-#### 🔹Running the Prepared Microservice
+#### 🔹Running the Prepared GRPC Service

-In the prepared [user](https://github.com/zhufuyi/sponge_examples/tree/main/4_micro-grpc-protobuf) microservice directory, open a terminal and execute the following commands:
+In the prepared [user](https://github.com/zhufuyi/sponge_examples/tree/main/4_micro-grpc-protobuf) grpc service directory, open a terminal and execute the following commands:

 ```bash
 # Generate and merge code related to API interfaces.